recursivezero/sample-py/docs/test_api.md

-# 🔪 Threadzip API Manual Test Guide
+# 🔪 API Manual Test Guide

 This guide contains all `curl` commands to test your FastAPI endpoints locally at `http://127.0.0.1:5000`.